astronomer/docs/astro/connect-external-services.md

 - Setting [environment variables](environment-variables.md) on Astro with your endpoint information.
 - Creating an [Airflow Connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) with your endpoint information.

-Public connection traffic moves directly between your Data Plane and the external data service's API endpoint.
+Public connection traffic moves directly between your data plane and the external data service's API endpoint.
 This means that the data in this traffic never reaches the Control Plane, which is managed by Astronomer.

 ### IP Allowlist